 Villa Oropeza Hostel

 This is one of the top-rated hostels in Sucre.
-There are plenty of common areas (great for studying) as well as a nice garden.
-The hostel is cheap, centrally located and comes with amazing reviews.
+There are plenty of common areas (great for studying) as well as a very big garden.
+The hostel is cheap with mixed dorm rooms starting at $8 USD.
+It’s also centrally located (only an 8-minute walk to Bolivar Park) and comes with amazing reviews.

 You can book your stay on Booking.com.

 Related Read: Check out this list of the best things to do in Santa Cruz, Bolivia and see if you want to add this city to your itinerary!

 We never travel without travel insurance!
 We’ve had a few instances during our travels when one of us has ended up in the hospital, and travel insurance has saved us thousands of dollars over the years!

 SafetyWing is our go-to insurance, we both have policies with them whenever we travel.